apache/celeborn/README.md

 celeborn.worker.storage.dirs /mnt/disk1/,/mnt/disk2
 # If your hosts have disk raid or use lvm, set celeborn.worker.monitor.disk.enabled to false
 celeborn.worker.monitor.disk.enabled false

+# if your are using Celeborn for flink, these settings will be needed
+celeborn.worker.directMemoryRatioForReadBuffer 0.4
+celeborn.worker.directMemoryRatioToResume 0.5
+# these setting will have affect performance.
+# If there is enough off-heap memory you can try to increase read buffers.
+# Read buffer max memory usage for a data partition is `taskmanager.memory.segment-size * readBuffersMax`
+celeborn.worker.partition.initial.readBuffersMin 512
+celeborn.worker.partition.initial.readBuffersMax 1024
+celeborn.worker.readBuffer.allocationWait 10ms
 ```
 4. Copy Celeborn and configurations to all nodes
 5. Start all services.
 If you install Celeborn distribution in same path on every node and your